google/copybara/docs/reference.md

 Implicit labels that can be used/exposed:

-  - GERRIT_CHANGE_NUMBER: The change number for the gerrit review.
+  - GERRIT_CHANGE_NUMBER: The change number for the Gerrit review.
-  - GERRIT_CHANGE_ID: The change id for the gerrit review.
+  - GERRIT_CHANGE_ID: The change id for the Gerrit review.
+  - GERRIT_CHANGE_DESCRIPTION: The description of the Gerrit review.
   - COPYBARA_INTEGRATE_REVIEW: A label that when exposed, can be used to integrate automatically in the reverse workflow.